ZackBradshaw/Sourcery-Engine/README.md

 We welcome contributions from the community!
 Please see our contribution guidelines for more information on how you can become a part of the Soucerery-Engine project.

 ## License
-Specify the license under which the Soucerery-Engine is distributed.
+Soucerery-Engine is distributed under the MIT License.
+See the LICENSE file for more details.

 ## Community and Support
 Join us on Discord to meet the team and other developers using Soucerery-Engine: [Open-Soucerers Discord](https://discord.gg/WXV4vF7cza)